 5: How comprehensive is our cyber incident response plan?
 How often is the plan tested?

-In mature organizations the plan gets tested everyday by real threats.
+In mature organizations, the plan gets tested every day by real threats.
 If you are just beginning to think about building your capability any gaps will be discovered and improvements recommended if/when you conduct an assessment of your entire security program against industry standards and best practices.

 How Can CyberSheath Help Your Organization?

 CyberSheath offers security assessments to help your organization begin with a clear understanding of where you stand in regards to industry standards.
 The value of having an assessment and the data it yields enables your organization to create a roadmap based on metrics that emphasize priorities for your short and long term goals.
 Beginning with an assessment of your organization’s security environment will allow you to better evaluate the five questions discussed above and set a mark you can measurably improve upon.
-Click below to download a datasheet to further understand the benefits a security assessment provides.